Our own capital – Nefco’s Investment Fund

 In the beginning of 2019, Nefco established a new and larger facility for the Swedish International Development Cooperation Agency (Sida), the Beyond the Grid Fund for Africa (BGFA), to incentivise the development of new private sector business models offering affordable and clean energy access at scale to people living in rural and peri-urban areas in Africa.
 This facility forms part of the ‘Power Africa’ initiative launched by former US President Barack Obama and contributes to the Sustainable Development Goal 7 as well as the Paris Agreement on Climate.
-The first Call for Proposals were launched in autumn 2020.
+So far three Call of Proposals (BGFA1, BGFA2 and BGFA3) have been announced.

 Accreditations and Nefco as an implementing agency